The Cost of Information: The Case of Constant Marginal Costs

 The lower envelope of a cost function assigns to each $\mu$ the minimum cost of producing an experiment that is Blackwell equivalent to $\mu$.
 If experiments are optimally chosen by a decision maker then we can, without loss of generality, identify a cost function with its lower envelope.
 This results in a cost function for which Axiom \ref{axm:info-content} is automatically satisfied.

 For the next axiom, we study the cost of performing multiple independent experiments.
-Given $\mu = (S,(\mu_i))$ and $\nu=(T,(\nu_i))$ we define the signal
+Given two experiments $\mu = (S,(\mu_i))$ and $\nu=(T,(\nu_i))$ we define their product

-where $\mu_i \times \nu_i$ denotes the product of the two measures.\footnote{When the set of signal realizations is finite, the measure $\mu_i \times \nu_i$ assigns to each realization $(s,t)$ the probability $\mu_i(s)\nu_i(t)$.} Under the experiment $\mu \times \nu$, the realizations of both experiments $\mu$ and $\nu$ are observed, and the two observations are independent conditional on the state.
+where $\mu_i \times \nu_i$ denotes the product of the two measures.\footnote{When the set of signal realizations is finite, the measure $\mu_i \times \nu_i$ assigns to each realization $(s,t)$ the probability $\mu_i(s)\nu_i(t)$.} Under the experiment $\mu \otimes \nu$, the realizations of both experiments $\mu$ and $\nu$ are observed, and the two observations are independent conditional on the state.
 To illustrate, suppose $\mu$ and $\nu$ consist of drawing a random sample from two possible populations.
 Then $\mu \otimes \nu$ is the experiment where two independent samples, one for each population, are collected.